News

 “We’re entering an era of Cloud v2 where we’re asking, ‘What is the right architecture?
 How can I use the cloud in the right ways?’” said Martin Casado, General Partner at Andreessen Horowitz.

-A hybrid cloud gives organizations the ability to pivot quickly in the face of changing market conditions and hybrid work environments that have become the norm amidst COVID-related restrictions and easing.
+A hybrid cloud gives organizations the ability to pivot quickly in the face of changing market conditions and hybrid work environments that have become the norm in this new era of work.
 No surprise then, that 86% of IT leaders now consider hybrid cloud to be the ideal operating model for their organizations.

 As IT leaders take a cloud-smart vs. a cloud-first approach to hybrid multicloud, they’re looking to reduce operational complexity of migrating, extending or bursting applications and data between on-premises and public clouds.
-The post-COVID cloud-smart way is combining hybrid and multicloud solutions into a single, unified environment using Nutanix Clusters.
-IDC has predicted that by the end of this year, 9 in 10 organizations will use a hybrid multicloud operating model.
+The cloud-smart way is combining hybrid and multicloud solutions into a single, unified environment using Nutanix Clusters

 The Cloud Ahead

 The IT world is no different.
-The pandemic did not just accelerate cloud migrations in companies, it also elevated IT decision-makers to the boardroom.
+The pandemic and the resulting remote work craze did not just accelerate cloud migrations in companies, it also elevated IT decision-makers to the boardroom.
 A lot of organizations are finally starting to recognize that IT is critical to the survival, continuity and growth of their business.
 The next few years will see business and digital transformation running in parallel, enabled by cloud technology.
+The meteoric rise of artificial intelligence will also help put IT more firmly into the spotlight.

 As hybrid multicloud environments mature, “industry clouds” are slated to arise as the next big thing in cloud computing.
 These are industry-specific applications and solutions offered by major public cloud providers in an attempt to gain higher market share in verticals.
-This reflects the fact that in a post-pandemic world, domain-specific cloud solutions have become even more important.
+This reflects the fact that domain-specific cloud solutions have become even more important.

 “Every company is a snowflake,” said Kimball.
 “The pandemic, the cloud and regulatory pressures will all force them to transform.
 Enterprises need to get to cloud-like operations quickly to be competitive with smaller companies that are using the cloud entirely.”